Prescription skincare, made easier to navigate.

 Which option is best for pigmentation or melasma?

-Tranexamic acid is pigment-focused and commonly chosen for melasma and stubborn dark marks.
+Tranexamic acid is pigment focused and commonly chosen for melasma and stubborn dark marks.
 Azelaic acid and tretinoin can also help, depending on your skin and tolerance.
-The melasma treatment page can help guide the best route.

-Azelaic acid is often one of the most relevant routes for redness-prone or rosacea-prone skin.
-The rosacea treatment page can help you understand whether that is the most suitable starting point.
+Azelaic acid is often one of the most relevant routes for redness prone or rosacea prone skin.

 Can I use these in pregnancy?